TimoSaemann/caffe-segnet-cudnn5/README.md

 Since the original caffe-segnet supports just cuDNN v2, which is not supported for new pascal based GPUs, [Timo Sämann](https://github.com/TimoSaemann) was able to decrease the inference time by 25 % to 35 % with [caffe-segnet-cudnn5](https://github.com/TimoSaemann/caffe-segnet-cudnn5) using Titan X Pascal.
 This repository contains the changes required to run using cudNN7, however no calculation of speedup was performed.

-It is recommended to use Timo Sämann's weights (trained on CityScapes) for semantic segmenation of traffic scenes, which you can find in the [SegNet Model Zoo](https://github.com/alexgkendall/SegNet-Tutorial/blob/master/Example_Models/segnet_model_zoo.md).
+A number of different weights can be found in the [SegNet Model Zoo](https://github.com/alexgkendall/SegNet-Tutorial/blob/master/Example_Models/segnet_model_zoo.md).
+It is recommended to use Timo Sämann's weights (trained on CityScapes) for semantic segmenation of traffic scenes.

 If you like to speed up SegNet even further, you can run the BN-absorber.py script.
 It merges the batch normalization layer into the convolutional layer by modifying its weights and biases.
 In doing so, it is possible to accelerate it by around 30 %.
 Please find BN-absorber.py in the script folder.